5G Technology: Everything you need to know

 Energy & Utility

 Undoubtedly, 5G is more cost effective and energy efficient when compared to generations of wireless technologies that existed to date.
 It will create its own definition of the contribution it is going have in energy savings.
-Another step towards the smart city would be next beneficiary of 5G, Smart lights that will control themselves will surely have its impact on energy.
+Another step towards the smart city would be the next beneficiary of 5G, Smart lights that will control themselves will surely have its impact on energy.

 Knowing when to dim the light and when to increase its intensity, by sensing the number of pedestrians present on the road, smart lights will not just save power but also decrease light pollution, while keeping the neighbors safe.